continuent/continuent-puppet-tungsten/README.md

 ## Current Known Limitations

-* SELinux needs to be disbaled on Centos5 and 7 before running the module when using 13306 as the MySQL Port
+* SELinux needs to be disabled Centos5 and 7 before running the module.
 * MySQL 5.7 does not install at the moment owing to issues with the puppetlabs-mysql module